MetaDemocracy in Brief

 Why is a Citizens Resolution any more effective than a poll or a petition?

-In the simplest terms, a poll is a random sample of public opinion and a petition is a request, while a Citizen Resolution (CR) is a direction, an instruction, or even a command.
+In the simplest terms, a poll is a random sample of public opinion and a petition is a request, while a Citizen Resolution (CR) is a direction, an instruction, or even a mandate.
 It represents not just the opinion or wishes, but the Will of “We the People.”
 Once enough people clearly express their “Will”, politicians will go against it at their grave peril when election time comes.

 Why the 28th Amendment?

 The first Citizens Resolution resolves that we should pass a 28th Amendment to the U.S. Constitution clarifying that money is not the equivalent of free speech under the First Amendment, and 2) that Federal, State and local governments can regulate campaign contributions and expenditures, and any expenditures intended to influence public policy.

 The vast majority (well over 80%) of people surveyed believe that we need fundamental campaign reform (98% believe we need at least some degree of reform) to reduce the influence of big money and special interests in our elections and governance.
 The proposed 28th Amendment would go to the heart of achieving that goal.
 We expect the vast majority of people will affirm it and insist that our representatives implement it.

 What comes next?

 It’s important to recognize that it will likely take several years for Congress to put forward and the States to ratify the 28th Amendment.
+(Our goal is to have it ratified by July 4th, 2026.)
 However, it is only the beginning of this new era of MetaDemocracy and self-governance.
 We actually believe that most of our social, political, economic and environmental problems can be effectively addressed, if we all turn, shoulder to shoulder, to face them.
 It is vital that conservatives and liberals, young and old, and all classes, races, genders, and categories of people participate to achieve the type of near consensus that will push our elected representatives in the right direction.
 Resolutions at the State and local levels will also be considered.

 What is my role?